 Activities to Include in Your Whale Watching Holiday in Norway

 Whale watching can easily be combined with other activities and tours.
-Go snowmobiling and catch the Arctic wind as you make your way through the vast landscapes.
+Go snowmobiling and make your way through the snowy landscapes.
 Go dog sledding and let a team of eager huskies lead the way.
 Chase the Northern Lights and watch the sky turn into a dancing ray of colours.
-Read more about the best things to do in Tromso.